-EDM 504 Public Health and the Aftermath of a Disaster 4 EDM 511 Emergency Transportation and Transshipment Logistics 4 MHE 511 Emergency Operations 4
+EDM 511 Emergency Transportation and Transshipment Logistics 4 MHE 511 Emergency Operations 4

 Cybersecurity Concentration

 Concentration Overview

 The Trident College of Health and Human Services offers the Master of Science in Homeland Security degree program with a concentration in Cybersecurity.
 Growing out of asymmetric warfare-thanks to advances in technologies-is the cyber battlefield in which sensitive infrastructures are compromised or destroyed by belligerents.
 Additionally, terrorists use this virtual media to further their agenda, intimidate citizens, and otherwise cause harm.
 The cybersecurity concentration will begin by examining cybersecurity policy and laws, and then move on to offensive and defensive cyber actions and intelligence gathering.
 Real life scenarios involving threats to our critical infrastructures will be used.